Hans Schwarz (theologian): Life and career

-Hans Schwarz has been invited to various visiting professorships: 1973/64 at the Augustana Hochschule in Neuendettelsau, Germany, 1974 at the Pontifical Gregorian University in Rome, Italy, and 2008 at the Charles University in Prague, Czech Republic, as well as 1985–2008 at the Lutheran Theological Southern Seminary in Columbia, SC, USA, where he taught every second year for one semester.
-His intensive contacts with his forty plus former doctoral students on five continents led him to many lecture trips presenting nearly 600 lectures.
+Schwarz has been invited to various visiting professorships: 1973/74 at the Augustana Hochschule in Neuendettelsau, Germany, 1974 at the Pontifical Gregorian University in Rome, Italy, and 2008 at the Charles University in Prague, Czech Republic, as well as 1985–2008 at the Lutheran Theological Southern Seminary in Columbia, SC, US, where he taught every second year for one semester.
+His intensive contacts with his former doctoral students on five continents led him to many lecture trips presenting nearly 600 lectures.
 In his book publications he covered the whole range of systematic theology.
 His special interest lies in the relationship between theology and the natural sciences, the history of theology especially of the 19th century, and the theologies of the Reformers.
 For more than forty years he has been a member of the American Academy of Religion where he has served numerous times on steering committees especially of the 19th Century Theology Group and the Lutheran Theologies and Global Lutheranism Group.
-He was also the president of the Karl-Heim-Gesellschaft (Karl Heim Society) 2000–2014.
+He was also the president of the Karl Heim Society 2000–2014.
 Since church and theology belong together for him he has served for more than thirty years as a member of the church council of the Regensburg Neupfarrkirche which is also the university church.
 He preaches there regularly.
+He is the sole author of forty books, has edited another 25 books, and published more than 500 contributions to books and journals He has been the advisor of more than fifty doctoral students who teach in many theological institutions.

-Hans Schwarz is on the clergy roster of the Evangelical Lutheran Church in America and past president of Redeemer Lutheran Church in Columbus, Ohio.
+Schwarz is on the clergy roster of the Evangelical Lutheran Church in America and past president of Redeemer Lutheran Church in Columbus, Ohio.